Te Awamutu: Facilities and attractions

 Te Awamutu Museum was established in 1935.
 The museum has a number of permanent exhibitions focusing on the history of Te Awamutu and the surrounding area.
-There is also an exhibition, 'Everyone is here' focusing on Tim and Neil Finn, brothers and Te Awamutu natives, of the bands Split Enz and later Crowded House.

-The museum contains one of the most famous early Māori artifacts, a large carved post known simply as Te Uenuku.
+The museum contains one of the most famous early Māori artefacts, a large carved post known simply as Te Uenuku.
 This impressive carving has caused much controversy because its style is markedly different from any other early Māori work, yet it is clearly of a Māori design.

 Te Awamutu itself is located on SH3, one of the major routes used when touring the North Island of New Zealand.

 The town has three large supermarkets, electronics retailers, a well equipped sports / leisure centre and The Kihikihi Trail cycleway, which opened in 2017.

 The town has a large dairy factory, and serves as an important centre in the local dairy industry.